Upcoming Fall 2015 events in Jewish studies!

 Susan C. Dessel, "Brick in a Soft Hat: Activist, Suffragist, Crusader Martha Gruening, Smith Class of 1909"

 Dessel, an award-winning conceptual artist, will present an illustrated talk about Martha Gruening, a Jewish suffragist, lawyer, journalist, civil rights and peace activist.
 Gruening's widely-read article "Two Suffrage Movements" (NAACP Journal, The Crisis, Sept.
 1912) linked the struggles for women's rights and for African-American rights, and her investigation of the 1917 East St. Louis race riots resulted in the article "Massacre in East St. Louis" (The Crisis, Sept.
 1917) which provides readers today with an historical perspective on the recent unrest in Ferguson, just thirteen and a half miles from E. St. Louis.
-Co-sponsored by the Department of Religion, the Program in Jewish Studies, and the Otelia Cromwell Day Committee.
+Co-sponsored by the Department of Religion, the Program in Jewish Studies, the Otelia Cromwell Day Committee, and and several other departments and programs.
 An exhibit of Dessel's drawings inspired by the activism of Martha Gruening will appear in the Nolan Art Lounge at the Campus Center.

 Assaf Gavron, "The Wild West Bank: A Novelist's Exploration of the Most Burning Topic in the Israel-Palestine Conflict"